m-rzb/screen-recorder-for-steamdeck/README.md

 No need to make the file executable.
 Double-clicking the downloaded file will download the Recapture plugin, install a script and create a Desktop Icon.

 You should add now the `Recapture.desktop` file as Non-Steam Game.
-Recapture plugin records the screen only in Game Mode!
+Recapture, with the help of this CLI wrapper, records the screen in Game Mode as well as Desktop Mode.

 You can delete the `Install_Recapture_CLI_Wrapper.desktop` file now.